 I have already registered for the exam, but now I would like to add more students.
 Can I do that, and what is the additional cost per student?

 During the registration period, you may log into your Quia account and add students for $4.00 each.
 Once the registration period is over, you may still sign up students to an already existing account until the last day of the exam period, but you MUST follow the instructions contained in the email from Quia.
-The email containing this specific information is going to be sent to you on October 29.
+The email containing this specific information is going to be sent to you just before the examination window opens (see top of this page for exact dates).
 If you want to register a new school after the registration period, you need to contact us.
 The cost at this time would be $8 per student.

 We are a homeschool group.
 What method of proctoring the exam should we use?